COVID Trace

 Report

-Users are encouraged to update how they feel daily to stay on top of personal health
+Users are prompted to update their daily feelings to track personal health

 Github Prototype